tindandelion/carnd-pid-controller-p9/README.md

 # PID controller

 This project is a part of Udacity's *Self-Driving Car Nanodegree* program.
-The goal of the project is to implement a PID (Proportional-Integral-Drivative) controller that keeps the car on the track in the simulator.
+The goal of the project is to implement a PID (Proportional-Integral-Derivative) controller that keeps the car on the track in the simulator.

 # Reflection

-A PID controller is a feedback loop controller continuously calculates an error as a difference between a desired setpoint and a measured process variable, and applies a correction based on proportional, integral, and devrivative terms.
+A PID controller is a feedback loop controller continuously calculates an error as a difference between a desired set-point and a measured process variable, and applies a correction based on proportional, integral, and derivative terms.
 In this project, the object to control is a car in the simulator, the process variable is the offset of the car from the center of the road, and the control is an angle of the steering wheel that's applied to keep the car centered.